 Classes for all levels begin at 8:00 a.m. with attendance taken promptly at that time.
 Students arriving after 8:00 a.m. are considered late.
-Late students (arriving after 8:00 a.m.) must be walked into the office by the parent/carpool driver to be signed in and receive a "Late Arrival" slip before being admitted to class.
-Students may not go to their classroom without this slip.
+Late students (arriving after 8:00 a.m.) must be walked into the office by the parent/carpool driver to be signed in on SchoolPass before being admitted to class.
+Students may not go to their classroom without signing in at the office first.
+This may result in the attendance marked Absent for the day.
 If staff members are no longer at the green benches unloading students, then it is after 8:00 a.m.
 Students should not be expected to walk through the school's gate alone.
-Parents should park and walk the child to the office to get a slip.
+Parents should park and walk the child to the office to sign in.
 Children in grades preschool and prekindergarten must be walked to the class by an adult to ensure the safety of the child(ren).
 This procedure is necessary both for safety and to allow the office to maintain accurate attendance records.

-Preschool and prekindergarten students must be signed in upon arrival and signed out at dismissal.
-Staff members on duty at the green bench areas monitor the sign-in logs during the 7:30 a.m. to 8:00 a.m. arrival time.
-At the end of the day, parents sign the student out with the preschool and prekindergarten teachers at the green benches.
+Preschool and Prekindergarten students must be signed in upon arrival and signed out at dismissal.
+Staff members on duty at the purple bench areas monitor the SchoolPass sign-in during the 7:30 a.m. to 8:00 a.m. arrival time.
+At the end of the day, parents sign the student out with the preschool and prekindergarten teachers at the purple benches.

-If a student needs to be picked up before dismissal time (due to a doctor's appointment, etc.), the parent must come to the office first to sign his or her child out.
-Staff and faculty will not be available to bring your child to the office or to the green benches.
-An "Early Dismissal" slip will be issued and must be presented to the classroom teacher.
+If a student needs to be picked up before dismissal time (due to a doctor's appointment, etc.), the parent must come to the office first to sign his or her child out then go to your child's classroom to pick him/her up.
+Staff and faculty will not be available to bring your child to the office or to the purple benches.
 Students who are returning to school after being signed out earlier in the day must be checked in with the office and taken back to class by the parent.